NguyenPhuDuc307/learning-roadmap/README.md

 - **Introduction to Identity on ASP.NET Core**
   >Users can create an account with the login information stored in Identity or they can use an external login provider.
 Supported external login providers include Facebook, Google, Microsoft Account, and Twitter.

-- **JWT Token Creation, Authentication And Authorization In ASP.NET Core**
-  >In this article, I will explain how to create the JWT token and how to Authenticate and Authorize it in very simple steps.

 - **Distributed caching in ASP.NET Core**
   >A distributed cache is a cache shared by multiple app servers, typically maintained as an external service to the app servers that access it.
 A distributed cache can improve the performance and scalability of an ASP.NET Core app, especially when the app is hosted by a cloud service or a server farm.